couchbaselabs/docs-ng/content/query-language/language-reference.markdown

             "lastName" : "Irving"
         }

-    The path person.lastName would evaluate to the value "Irving".
+    The path person.lastName would evaluate to the value "Irving" in this example.

 ###Examples